mcgrew/dwrandomizer/README.md

 Special thanks to Ryan8bit for his
 [Formula Guide](http://www.gamefaqs.com/nes/563408-dragon-warrior/faqs/61640),
-as this may not have been possible without it.
+as this randomizer may not have been possible without it.
 Thanks to Zombero on Twitch for providing the Fighter's Ring patch and Zurkei on Twitch for helping me get the Windows binary working.

 ###  -- Created by mcgrew